Why is Healthy Digestion so important?

 3Data is based on healthy adult population.
 Baganz NL, Blakely RD.
 A dialogue between the immune system and brain, spoken in the language of Serotonin.
 ACS Chem Neurosci.
 2013 Jan 16; 4(1):48-63

 Is your Little One trying to tell you something about their digestion?

 - Constipation – Is your baby lacking fibre and water?
 Fruits, vegetables, and water are great for keeping your baby energized throughout the day.

 - Diarrhoea – Is your baby's stool loose and watery?
 Minor cases of diarrhoea can cause dehydration, so ensure your baby is drinking lots of water!

 - Lactose Intolerance – Your baby's gut might not be able to digest lactose, found in milk, well, which can cause mild discomfort.
 Keep in mind this is different from allergies!
 Ask your doctor for easy ways to manage the condition.

 If these issues are happening to your baby, find out how you can

-supercharge his gut with these easy tips here.
+supercharge his digestion with these easy tips here.

 Need additional help?

-Are you wondering what makes up the gut and gut microbiota?
+Are you wondering what makes up the digestive system and gut microbiota?
 What purpose do they serve?
 Move on to the next module for useful facts and information!